DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 ...
 ```

 With just two lines of code we were able to add logging functionality to our application.
 Now every time a resource is requested, the terminal will display information such as the type of request, response code and the time it took to process the request.
-To learn about the different settings and options for this handler and other handlers in the `gorilla/handlers` package check out their docs.
+To learn about the different settings and options for this handler and other handlers in the `gorilla/handlers` package check out their [docs](http://www.gorillatoolkit.org/pkg/handlers).

 ## Building the UI (with React)

 An API is only as good as the frontend that consumes it.
 We will build our UI with React.
-We won’t go too deeply into programming with React, if you need a guide check out the official React [tutorial](https://facebook.github.io/react/docs/tutorial.html) and a great Intro to React [tutorial](https://scotch.io/tutorials/learning-react-getting-started-and-concepts) by Ken Wheeler.
+We won’t go too deeply into programming with React, if you need a guide check out the official React [tutorial](https://facebook.github.io/react/docs/tutorial.html) and a great Intro to React [tutorial](https://scotch.io/tutorials/learning-react-getting-started-and-concepts) by [Ken Wheeler](https://github.com/kenwheeler).
 Our Golang API does not discriminate, so feel free to implement the UI with any frontend technology you are comfortable with.

+{% include tweet_quote.html quote_text="An API is only as good as the frontend that consumes it." %}

 ### Getting Started with Frontend